-I attribute the changes to a couple of things, but mostly to the fact that we aren’t together: he’s manifested that loss on the outside, and while I write about my grief in a very open manner, my changes have manifested on the inside in the form of high blood pressure and a myriad of other little health issues that don’t make any sense.
-The last time I laid eyes on him, my eyes searched his for familiarity and didn’t find it (something, just give me something familiar, I said to myself).
-It was like looking at a person whose entire persona has been snatched by aliens and that’s the only way I can describe it.
+I attribute the changes to a couple of things, but mostly to the fact that we aren’t together.
+He’s manifested that loss on the outside.
+And while I write about my grief in a very open manner, my changes have manifested on the inside in the form of high blood pressure and a myriad of other little health issues that don’t make any sense.
+The last time I laid eyes on him, my eyes searched his for familiarity and didn’t find it.
+Something, just give me something familiar, I said to myself.
+It was like looking at a person whose entire persona has been snatched by aliens.
+That’s the only way I can describe it.
 That’s how different he is.
 And while he’s still alive in the breathing sense, he’s dead in every other way.
-He’s merely existing, but not on any plane I recognize, and he’s only a shell of the man I fell head over heels in love with so long ago.
+He’s merely existing, but not on any plane I recognize.
+He’s only a shell of the man I fell head over heels in love with so long ago.
 Death.
 It truly is like a death.
-And that appointment in May was the beginning of that death for me: I went to that office with my head held high and walked out of it crying so hard that I couldn’t catch my breath.
+And that appointment in May was the beginning of that death for me.
+I went to that office with my head held high and walked out of it crying so hard that I couldn’t catch my breath.
 My head was dragging so low as I made my way to the car that I am surprised I don’t have the worst case of road rash across my forehead that you’ve ever seen.
 And today?
 Today I hit bottom.
 Again.

 The grief comes when I least expect it to…

 I’ve heard it said that for everything we lose, we gain something else.
-And for me, I suppose that’s true because I’m learning who I am again after losing myself in him for far too long.
+And for me, I suppose that’s true.
+Because I’m learning who I am again after losing myself in him for far too long.
 It’s easy for a woman to lose herself in a man, you know, and I did.
-I’m remembering one night in particular: it was early on in our relationship and we were laying on the sofa at his house talking.
-I was getting ready to leave for chiropractic college, and I recall saying to him “Listen, I don’t know what we’re doing here, but I’m getting ready to move to St. Louis in a month and I have to keep my head about me” — lost.
+I’m remembering one night in particular.
+It was early on in our relationship and we were laying on the sofa at his house talking.
+I was getting ready to leave for chiropractic college, and I recall saying to him “Listen, I don’t know what we’re doing here, but I’m getting ready to move to St. Louis in a few months and I have to keep my head about me.”
+Lost.
 I got lost that night and sometimes, I still feel like I’m lost because even though he brought a ton of chaos into my life, he brought a lot of joy too and my world, although calmer, is vastly empty without him in it.

 How do you grieve it out, you ask?
 I don’t pretend to know.
 I once posed that very question about grief and what to do about the-him-he-used-to-be to my friend Misty, who always knows exactly what to say when I’m hurting.
 Her words ring in my ears, even all these months later: